Every marketer should know how to write an effective press release. They’re essential for ensuring the media and public know your latest news.

 Don’t write releases from scratch!
 Instead, use this free template to make sure you nail the formatting every time.
 Plus, snag

-- Press Release Template (Word): Take the hassle out of writing and formatting press releases with this simple template.
+- Press Release Template (Word): Take the hassle out of writing and formatting press releases with six different templates.

 - Press Release Pitch Template: When you send a press release, you might also need to send a pitch email.
 Use this template for that.